easymony7/PRODIGY_DS_01/README.md

 # PRODIGY_DS_01

-## 📌 Task Overview
+## 📌 Task
-This project is part of my Data Science Internship at Prodigy InfoTech.
+Visualize data distribution using bar charts and histograms.

-## 📊 Objective
+## 📊 Project Description
-[Write what the task is about]
+This project analyzes global population data to understand how population is distributed across countries.

+## 📈 Visualizations
+- Top 10 most populated countries (Horizontal Bar Chart)
+- Population distribution using Log Histogram

+## 🔍 Key Insights
+- China and India have the highest populations
+- Population distribution is highly skewed

 ## 🛠 Tools Used
 - Python
 - Pandas
-- Matplotlib / Seaborn
+- Matplotlib

-## 📈 Steps Performed
-1. Data Cleaning
-2. Exploratory Data Analysis (EDA)
-3. Visualization

-## 🔍 Key Insights
-- Insight 1
-- Insight 2

-## 📂 Dataset
-[Add dataset link or description]